n., plural: assimilations

 Malabsorption and Assimilation

 The major role of the small intestine in the digestion process is to absorb the nutrients from the food that is eaten and to deliver them to the cells via the bloodstream.
 There may be a variety of syndromes due to which the smooth working of the bowl is in effect.
 Hence, those diseases are called malabsorption syndromes.
 In malabsorption disorders, the intestine is unable to absorb and assimilate both micronutrients (minerals and vitamins) and macronutrients (fats, carbohydrates, and proteins).
 Damage in the intestine, excessive use of medicines, lactose deficiency, peracetic diseases, radiation therapy, and injured intestine lining are some of the factors that cause malabsorption syndrome.
-Doctors believe that the said disorder can be predicted via stool, blood, breathe, imaging tests, and biopsy.
+Doctors believe that the said disorder can be predicted via stool, blood, breath, imaging tests, and biopsy.
 Moreover, malabsorption disorder can be treated by altering the diet, taking vitamin and enzyme supplements, and avoiding dairy products.
 It is believed that the adsorption of nutrients is badly affected in the human body due to malabsorption syndrome .

 Factors Affecting Assimilation

 Many factors affect the assimilation of nutrients.
 Some of the key factors that have been dedicated by the doctors that affect the assimilation of organic matter are temperature, the composition of the food intake, the time gap between two meals, the age of culture, and the change in cell concentration and structure.
 On the other hand, the researchers believe that the human body behaves differently in the assimilation process truly based on the kind of food taken.
-Moreover, it has also been published in various research articles that daily consumption of green tea and occasional fasting improves the digestion system that results in an advanced assimilation process.
+Moreover, it has also been published in various research articles that daily consumption of green tea and occasional fasting improves the digestion system which results in an advanced assimilation process.

 It can be concluded from the above discussion that the distribution of nutrients to various cells is mandatory for their growth, health, and reproduction.
 The dispersal of nutrients to required destinations from the small intestine is accomplished by assimilation.
 It is believed that the said process is generally found in both autotrophic organisms and heterotrophic organisms.
 Moreover, in the small intestine, the complete digestion process occurs in the duodenum, followed by 90% of the assimilation of nutrients including protein, carbohydrates, vitamins, and minerals is achieved in the jejunum.
-Later, the absorption of water, bile salts, and some excessive vitamins are completed in the ileum.
+Later, the absorption of water, bile salts, and some excessive vitamins is completed in the ileum.
 It is believed that the process of assimilation is affected by various factors including the quantity and composition of the food eaten, the time gap between two meals, the age of culture, and the change in cell concentration and structure.
-Moreover, the smooth execution of assimilation is severely disturbed by malabsorption syndromes, a disorder that occurs due to malfunctioning of the small intestine due to damage in the intestine, excessive use of medicines, lactose deficiency, peracetic diseases, radiation therapy and injured intestine lining.
+Moreover, the smooth execution of assimilation is severely disturbed by malabsorption syndromes, a disorder that occurs due to malfunctioning of the small intestine due to damage in the intestine, excessive use of medicines, lactose deficiency, peracetic diseases, radiation therapy, and injured intestine lining.

 Try to answer the quiz below to check what you have learned so far about assimilation (biology).